prajwalch/launchthing/README.md

 # launchthing

-is a WIP linux application launcher written in Rust using GTK4.
+launchthing is a cross-platform application launcher written in Rust using GTK4.

 ## Screenshots